Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Introduction

 The author would like to express his gratitude to his advisor Daniel Ruberman for helpful discussions and encouragement.
-He also wants to thank Cliff Taubes for sharing his expertise and communicating a proof of Proposition \ref{lgf}.
+He also wants to thank Cliff Taubes for sharing his expertise and communicating a proof of \autoref{p5.7}.
+A further acknowledgment is to Simon Donaldson for enlightening discussions.
+Finally, the author wants to thank the anonymous referees for their valuable comments on improving exposition and mathematics.